bloominstituteoftechnology/web-sprint-challenge-applied-javascript/README.md

 1. What is the DOM?

+    It is an interface to web pages.
+Allows programs to read and manipulate the pages content

 2. What is an event?

+    occurrences that happen in the system

 3. What is an event listener?

+    it 'listens' out for the event that is/will happen

 4. Why would we convert a NodeList into an Array?

+    To be able to use the methods map and forEach

 5. What is a component?

+    they are building blocks

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.